ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable on the origin part and field parts that is the minimum distance at each node of the origin and field parts to any node in the origin part.
 This distance is unsigned by default.
 The origin part is the origin of a Euclidean distance field.
-So, by definition the scalar variable will always be zero at the origin part because the distance to the origin part will always be zero.
+So, by definition, the scalar variable is always zero at the origin part because the distance to the origin part is always zero.

 The origin part normal vector must be a per node variable.
-If the origin part normal is calculated using the Normal calculator function, then it is a per element variable and must be moved to the nodes using the calculator
+If the origin part normal is calculated using the ``Normal`` calculator function, it is a per element variable and must be moved to the nodes using the calculator.

 .. note::
-    The origin part must be included in the field part list (although, as discussed earlier, the scalar variable will be zero for all nodes on the origin part).
+    The origin part must be included in the field part list (although, as mentioned earlier, the scalar variable is zero for all nodes on the origin part).
 This algorithm has an execution time on the order of the number of nodes in the field parts times the number of nodes in the origin part.
-While the implementation is both SOS aware and threaded, the run time is dominated by the number of nodes in the computation.
+While the implementation is both SOS-aware and threaded, the run time is dominated by the number of nodes in the computation.